 Interestingly, the ‘commercial and other road transport’ category’s CO2 production comes from far fewer vehicles than cars’ share: only 12 per cent of the 31.5m vehicles on the road fall into that group.
 Let’s assume that many of this category of vehicles also have large thirsty, smoky diesel engines and you have another good reason why picking purely on cars isn’t the answer.

-Over the past decade, average carbon dioxide emissions in new cars have been cut by a quarter through relentless and costly development in the car industry.
+Since 2004, average carbon dioxide emissions in new cars have been cut by a quarter through relentless and costly development in the car industry.
 This reduction in CO2 is partly down to the popularity of diesel cars – 49.8 per cent of all cars sold in the UK last year were diesel.

 With taxes benefiting diesel engines, the car industry has been working hard to tackle the particles and nitrogen oxides in them.
 Keith Lewis from the SMMT said: “Vehicle manufacturers work tirelessly, and have invested over £1 billion, to reduce and eliminate emissions from diesel engines.
 Vehicles being produced today feature filters that capture over 99% of particulates, resulting in engines that are the cleanest ever produced.”